xapian/xapian-gsoc-proposal/proposal.rst

 Apart from user experience with google, duckduckgo for long time, I don't have any other experience with search engine.

-**Tell us about any previous experience with Free Software and Open Source other than Xapian.**
+**Do you have previous experience with Free Software and Open Source other than Xapian?**

 I contributed patches to Shogun(ML library), CLTK.
 PR links: